 Applications are available and active beginning in November.
-The deadline is typically mid-January.
+This year's deadline is Monday, January 17, 2022.

 All Adirondack elementary, middle, and high school foreign language teachers are eligible to apply for competitive “Innovation” grants.
 Priority will be given projects that go beyond a school's budget to: